-St Stephen’s Church is seeking to raise funds to repair, preserve, conserve and protect its William Morris-designed windows for future generations to enjoy.
-A total of £85,000 is required for this ambitious initiative, which will be carried out by Holy Wells Glass, a firm that has conducted similar prestigious restoration projects at Winchester, Exeter, Wells and Worcester Cathedrals.
+At the end of 2017, St Stephen’s Church decided to raise funds to repair, preserve, conserve and protect its William Morris-designed windows for future generations to enjoy.
+A total of £85,000 is required for this ambitious initiative, of which 95% has been raised.

-Thank you for any support that you can give to this important project!
+Thanks to all who have already contributed, and to others for any support that you can give to this important project!